 - Careful, advanced planning is crucial to preventing suicide, managing a crisis, and preventing additional crises in the school setting.
 School Administrative Unit (SAU) administrators and Crisis Intervention Teams have an essential role to play to assist youth in crisis while maintaining control of the learning environment.
 Part of advanced planning for an effective crisis response is the development of written cooperative agreements between School Administrative Units and Local Crisis Service providers.

 School-based plans and procedures that guide staff in effectively identifying, screening and assisting students at risk for a variety of issues, including suicide are important.
 School Guidelines to help school administrators establish crisis intervention and suicide prevention procedures were developed and distributed to all Maine school superintendents and principals in May 2002 and revised in May 2006.
 Download Youth Suicide Prevention, Intervention & Postvention Guidelines (pdf*) For copies of the Guidelines call the Information Resource Center, 1-800-499-0027.

-- Well-trained clinicians are necessary to effectively assist Maine youth.
-Information on training. (pdf*)
+- Information on training. (pdf*)

 Student Suicide Prevention Education

 - Integration of suicide prevention information into comprehensive school

 health education is strongly encouraged by the Department of Education.